GerHobbelt/owemdjee/README.md

 - **diffutils** [📁](./diffutils) [🌐](https://github.com/GerHobbelt/diffutils) -- the GNU diff, diff3, sdiff, and cmp utilities.
 Their features are a superset of the Unix features and they are significantly faster.
 - **dtl-diff-template-library** [📁](./dtl-diff-template-library) [🌐](https://github.com/GerHobbelt/dtl) -- `dtl` is the diff template library written in C++.
-- **google-diff-match-patch** [📁](./google-diff-match-patch) [🌐](https://github.com/GerHobbelt/diff-match-patch) --   Diff Match and Patch offers robust algorithms to perform the operations required for synchronizing plain text.
+- **google-diff-match-patch** [📁](./google-diff-match-patch) [🌐](https://github.com/GerHobbelt/diff-match-patch) -- Diff, Match and Patch offers robust algorithms to perform the operations required for synchronizing plain text.

   1. Diff:
      * Compare two blocks of plain text and efficiently return a list of differences.